brian14708/wh-briefings/presidential-actions/2021-09/2021-09-30-a-proclamation-on-national-youth-substance-use-prevention-month-2021.md

 modified_time: 2021-09-30 11:14:17-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-youth-substance-use-prevention-month-2021/
 published_time: 2021-09-30 11:14:16-04:00
-title: A Proclamation on National Youth Substance Use Prevention Month, 2021
+title: "A Proclamation on National Youth Substance Use Prevention Month,\_2021"
 ---

 Far too many families across our Nation have been impacted by addiction